 US imposes sanctions on three Chinese accused of fentanyl trafficking

-WASHINGTON: The U.S. Treasury on Wednesday imposed sanctions on three Chinese men accused of illegally trafficking fentanyl, acting three weeks after President Donald Trump accused Beijing of reneging on pledges to stem a flood of the highly addictive synthetic opioid into the United States.
+WASHINGTON: The US Treasury on Wednesday (Aug 21) imposed sanctions on three Chinese men accused of illegally trafficking fentanyl, acting three weeks after President Donald Trump accused Beijing of reneging on pledges to stem a flood of the highly addictive synthetic opioid into the United States.

 The trio included a father and son indicted in Ohio last year on charges of producing and smuggling fentanyl and fentanyl-related substances.
 The third man was indicted on similar charges in Mississippi in 2017.